ReckyLurker/High-Performance-Computing-2024/src/solvers/README.md

 6. Conjugate Gradient (CG)
 7. Bi-Conjugate Gradient Stabilized (BiCGSTAB)

 The list is ever growing and more solvers might be added in the future.
+The solvers are based on OpenBLAS and Armadillo.